 Q. Should I subcontract work to an associate?

-A. If you are being offered paying work that you can’t or don’t want to do, subcontracting to an associate can earn you passive income and build the reputation of your company.
+A. It’s worth considering.
+If you are being offered paying work that you can’t or don’t want to do, subcontracting to an associate can earn you passive income and build the reputation of your business.
 Associates are professionals like yourself, highly skilled in a particular line of work.
-You might subcontract training, coaching, consulting, facilitation, assessments, writing, editing, web or graphic design, and more.
+You might subcontract training, coaching, consulting, facilitation, assessments, writing, editing, web or graphic design, artwork, and more.
 Subcontractors may work with you serving your existing clients, or serve other clients that you aren’t working with yourself.

 Advantages.
 Subcontracting can expand your business quickly and earn you substantial amounts of passive income.
-By having the work of multiple people contribute to your company’s revenue, you can justify an increased budget for marketing and support to grow your company even further.
+By having the work of multiple people contribute to your gross revenue, you can justify an increased budget for marketing and support to grow your business even further.
 Your enterprise can expand beyond your own expertise, and pursue larger projects than you could handle alone.

 Q. How do I find the right people?

-A. Ask for referrals.
-The best people are almost always going to be those who are referred to you by someone they have already worked for.
+Ask for referrals.
+The best people are often those who are referred to you by someone they have already worked for.
 Ask your personal network or social media connections to recommend someone whose work they have personally experienced.

 Learn how to interview.
 Learning to ask the right questions of your candidates is an important skill to master, and will serve you well many times over the life of your enterprise.
 To get specific tips for what to ask before you hire, Google “how to hire a professional x” or “selecting a professional x” (in quotes).
 Substitute the title of the type of professional you wish to hire for either “x” or “professional x” in the phrase.

-Check references.
-Get three references from each candidate you are considering and take the time to call them.
-Ask specific questions about the areas that are important to you and anything that concerned you during the interview.
-If you are hiring an assistant who will have access to confidential information or make financial transactions on your behalf, you may also wish to perform a background check.
-(See the Resources section.)
+Check references or reviews.
+When considering a candidate without a visible track record of reviews or testimonials, get two to three references and take the time to contact them.
+Ask specific questions about areas that are important to you and anything that concerned you during an interview.
+If you are hiring an assistant who will have access to confidential information or make financial transactions on your behalf, you may also wish to perform a background check using a service like Mind Your Business.

-If it doesn’t work, keep trying.
-Not every person you hire will work out.
-This is not a good reason to avoid getting help.
+A. Keep trying.
+Not every person you hire will be the right fit.
+This is not a good enough reason to avoid getting help.
 If you hire someone who turns out to be flaky, incompetent, or unreliable, fire them and start over.
-It may take you more than one attempt to find the right person to help you.
-It’s worth the effort to keep trying.
+It may take you more than one attempt to find the right people to help you.
+To help your business survive and thrive, it’s worth the effort to try again.